Quality of Coverage (QoC): Quantifying Cellular Network Coverage Quality, Usability and Stability: Quality of Coverage Framework

+{\textbf{Usable Performance (UP):}} While Usability provides a baseline, \texttt{Usable Performance} quantifies user-experienced performance during all usability periods.
+Over a continuous observation window of duration $T$, Usable Performance is characterized by the distribution of values observed during usable periods.
+If a single scalar is desired, it can be any chosen summary of $X_{\text{usable}}(x,y,t)$, e.g., a percentile or mean, as:

-While all measurements within a usable period satisfy the usability condition, the performance may still fluctuate.
+{\textbf{Usable Performance Variability (V)}:} While all measurements within a usable period satisfy the usability condition, the performance may fluctuate.
 Since our focus is on cellular coverage quality, we are interested in capturing the spread of performance during usable periods.
-Suppose there are $N$ continuous usable periods where $\mathsf{usable}_\tau[X(x,y,t)]$ holds and let $V_j$ denote the variability of performance within the $j^{th}$ period.
-Then:

-where $P_{75}$, $P_{50}$ and $P_{25}$ are the 75th, 50th and 25th percentiles of performance within the $j^{th}$ period, respectively.
-Overall \texttt{Variability} is:
+There are many ways to define performance variability.
+We use the interquartile range (IQR)/median because it is robust to outliers and well-suited for the skewed distributions typical of network performance data, providing a more stable measure of variability.
+Over a continuous observation window of duration $T$, \texttt{Usable Performance Variability} is defined as: where $P_{75}$, $P_{50}$ and $P_{25}$ are the 75$^{th}$, 50$^{th}$ and 25$^{th}$ percentiles, respectively, of performance over all $X(x,y,t)$ such that $\mathsf{usable}_\tau[X(x,y,t)]$ holds.